SilenZcience/cat_win/README.md

    <img src="https://img.shields.io/pypi/l/cat_win" align="right">
 </a>

+> [!IMPORTANT]
+> This software is provided "as is," **without warranty** of any kind.
+There are **no guarantees** of its functionality or suitability for any purpose.
+Use at your own risk—**No responsibility** for any issues, damages, or losses that may arise from using this software are taken.\
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/SilenZcience/cat_win/blob/main/LICENSE) file for details
+> This project is licensed under the MIT License - see the [LICENSE](https://github.com/SilenZcience/cat_win/blob/main/LICENSE) file for details

 <div id="-contact"></div>